patrickoser/comparable-lists/README.md

 Write CRUD operations for the lists and for adding individual items to the lists.

-Setup temporary file with axios to test out CRUD operations
+Setup temporary file with axios to test out CRUD operations.

 Look into state management packages like easy-peasy/Redux.